Living in Murray Hill: Things to Do and See in Murray Hill, New York

 Murray Hill’s history dates back more than two and a half centuries.
 The area was named after Robert Murray, an 18th-century merchant whose 25-acre colonial homestead, Belmont, stood at Park Avenue and 37th Street.
 In 1847, Murray’s descendants subdivided the land into parcels and drew up the Murray Hill Restriction, a covenant preventing commercial encroachment on the neighborhood.
 Soon after, Manhattan’s most affluent moved in, building their grand brownstone mansions and carriage houses in this genteel enclave of Midtown.
 Further restrictions and neighborhood associations in the mid-20th century preserved the area’s original residential character along with its historic buildings and landmarks.

-Today, Murray Hill is a vibrant neighborhood, as many of its denizens are young professionals working in Midtown offices within walking distance of their homes or students at CUNY Graduate Center, the Stern College for Women, and Yeshiva University.
-Other residents include diplomats who work in the area’s many consulates and permanent missions or at the United Nations Headquarters nearby.
+Today, Murray Hill is a vibrant neighborhood, as many of its denizens are working in Midtown offices within distance of their homes.
 For commuters, the proximity to Grand Central Terminal, the Queens-Midtown Tunnel, FDR Drive, and 34th Street heliport is a special draw and highly convenient.

 Where is Murray Hill Located in NYC?